Who We Work With

 The Royal Horticultural Society

-is a UK charity established to enrich everyone's life through plants, and make the UK a greener and more beautiful place.
+Is a UK charity established to enrich everyone's life through plants, and make the UK a greener and more beautiful place.
 Thousands of members of the general public enjoy RHS gardens and shows each year.
 The RHS supports Plant Heritage at the RHS Hampton Court Palace Garden Festival.

 The National Trust